epfl-ada/ada-2022-project-teambadass/README.md

 ### Step 6: Plot Summary
 We calculate the proportion of words with `positive` / `negative` / `violent` connotations out of all words in the movie summary.
 We used t-tests and linear regression to measure the effect of certain terms used to describe the movie.

-### Methods for the future
-We will use pair matching of movies to control the effects of confounding variables, making it possible to estimate causation effects.
-We want to perform a trend analysis to see which movies tend to receive higher revenue.
-To do so, we will use difference in difference.

 ## Proposed timeline ⏳